Angular Card Component Overview

 Angular Card Horizontal Layout

-By default all sections of the card (header, content, media, actions) are layed out vertically.
+By default all sections of the card (header, content, media, actions) are laid out vertically.
 This is nice when we have a lot of vertical space.
 Say we wanted to lay out all the sections in the card horizontally.
 We can use the horizontal attribute of the card to set its layout.

 <igx-card type="outlined" [horizontal]="horizontal">